 9. Spam words and phrases should be avoided

 There is a list of words and phrases to be avoided in the content of the email.
-Using these words gives the email service provider the impression that your mail is not wanted by the subscribers and it leads to your mail ending into a spam.
-A list of such words or phrases can be found here.
+Using these words gives the email service provider the impression that your mail is not wanted by the subscribers and it leads to your mail ending into spam.

 10. HTML, as well as, text version required

 For an email two parts are mandatory.
-First one is HTML version and the second one is text format.
+The first one is HTML version and the second one is a text format.